heytherewill/punchcutter/README.md

 On top of generating these, punchcutter will also recursively copy every file inside the `includes` directory provided.
 This is useful for images, stylesheets, static pages and the like.

+When working on the actual website, calling punchcutter with `--watch` as the last parameter will make it observe the scan directory for file changes and regenerate website accordingly.

 # Building

 ```